 Summary of biological data and samples collected from each whale was shown in Table 5.
 During the survey, earplugs were collected from all animals.
 Eye lenses were also collected from all animals for the purpose of age determination based on the ratio of aspartic acid enantiomers in the lens nucleus.
-To conduct a feasibility study of the age determination method based on DNA methylation, tissue samples were collected from the sampled whales.
 Other samples such as baleen plate, prey species from stomach contents, blood, muscle, and internal organs would be used to achieve objectives of NEWREP-A.